Dawn Butler: Return to the backbenches

 On 8 July 2021, the Crown Prosecution Service authorised Cheshire Police to charge a 70-year-old man from Warrington with sending an offensive message to Butler.
 On 17 August 2021, he was handed a six-week prison sentence, suspended for 12 months.

 On 22 July 2021, Butler was ordered to leave the House of Commons by acting deputy speaker Judith Cummins, after she made comments calling the Prime Minister Boris Johnson a liar.
 After being asked to reconsider her comments, she remarked "Madam Deputy Speaker, what would you rather: a weakened leg or a severed leg?
 At the end of the day, the Prime Minister has lied to this house time and time again."

 In June 2022, she wrote in favour of the vote of confidence in the Conservative Party leadership of Boris Johnson.

-In the 2024 United Kingdom general election she contested the newly formed constituency of Brent East.
+In the 2024 general election she contested the newly formed constituency of Brent East.
 In the election she was re-elected with a reduced majority.
 Following the election Butler was a candidate to be chair of the Science, Innovation and Technology Select Committee.

 Butler supported claims from Caribbean countries for slavery reparations to be paid to them by the British.

-In November 2024, Butler was criticised by Tory MP's for retweeting a post from British-Nigerian author Nels Abbey, which described newly elected Conservative Party leader Kemi Badenoch as "the most prominent member of white supremacy's black collaborator class".
+In November 2024, Butler was criticised by Tory MPs for retweeting a post from British-Nigerian author Nels Abbey, which described newly elected Conservative Party leader Kemi Badenoch as "the most prominent member of white supremacy's black collaborator class".
 Butler quickly deleted the retweet.
 Abbey later said that his original comments were intended as "clearly satirical" and intended as a sketch.
 He defended Butler, stating that many in the black community might not see Badenoch’s leadership as a positive due to her political stance.
 Several Conservative politicians called on Starmer to suspend Butler, stating that Starmer had suspended the whip from Labour MPs who had made remarks about senior black Conservatives in the past.
 Starmer did not suspend the whip from Butler but did state that Butler "shouldn't have said what she did".

 In 2025, she joined the Mainstream political organisation of Andy Burnham.